 Cranes are vital pieces of heavy machinery on many construction and work sites.
 They are often the only machines capable of picking up incredibly heavy objects and moving them with precision.
 Without cranes, mass shipping of freight, construction of skyscrapers, and manufacturing heavy equipment would be virtually impossible.

 A high degree of experience and skill is required to safely and effectively operate large cranes.
 Unfortunately, even experienced operators are still sometimes responsible for accidents which may lead to personal injury and/or property damage.
 Out-of-date safety codes, improper operation, and dangerous conditions can all lead to serious injury.

 Call our office today to discuss your crane accident, and potential options for recovering compensation, in a free and confidential consultation.

-Wayne, NJ Crane Accident Injury Lawyers Help Prove Negligence
+New Jersey Crane Accident Injury Lawyers Help Prove Negligence

 In order to file a personal injury claim as a result of your crane accident, you must not have been employed by the company which was operating the crane.
 If you were an employee at the time of the accident, your best recourse is to file a workers’ compensation claim through your company’s insurance policy provider.

 If you were not employed by the company operating the claim, your personal injury case will hinge on showing that the company, the property owner, the manufacturer, or the crane operator acted with negligence.
 In some cases, more than one of these parties may be at fault.